Crisis in the Classroom: How Marvin the “Mental Health Warrior” Cat Uses the RESPOND Method

 It’s serious.

-He’s going to need a Warrior-level playbook.
+He’s going to need a Warrior solution — and fast.

 The Warrior Solution